 The Makkah Entry Permit And How To Get It?

-The applicant must fill in the required information and submit the necessary documents to obtain an e-permit and print it without visiting the passports department.
+The applicant must fill in the required information, submit the necessary documents to obtain an e-permit, and print it without visiting the passport department.

 The Makkah Entry Permit Fee